 Click 'Save & Run' to run the request and open the Response field mapping.

-The URLs in our table look like https://datafetcher.com/airtable-integrations but the URLs from Google Analytics look like datafetcher.com/airtable-integrations.
-So we need to use a formula to add the 'https://' and ensure the Google Analytics URLs can be matched to the ones in our table.
+The URLs in our table look like https://datafetcher.com/airtable-integrations but the page paths from Google Analytics look like /airtable-integrations.
+So we need to use a formula to add the 'https://datafetcher.com' and ensure the Google Analytics URLs can be matched to the ones in our table.

-On the Response field mapping, for the 'Full page URL' field, select 'Existing field' and map it to the 'URL' field in your table.
+On the Response field mapping, for the 'Page path' field, select 'Existing field' and map it to the 'URL' field in your table.

-Then click on the settings icon next to the 'Full page URL' field.
+Then click on the settings icon next to the 'Page path' field.

 The settings for the field will open.
 Under Formula, enter the following formula.